IanDab47/Global-Keebs/README.md

 # GLOBAL KEEBS
 The all-in-one app to view the current keyboard listings on the web.
-This app takes the listings from r/mechmarket and compacts them into an orgainzed and clean browsing experience, separating products by category and displaying all the details in a neat and intuitive way.
-This resolves the tedious task of searching and scrolling for each item by post, saving you time from going through multiple links for an image or seeing if a product is being sold at all.
+This app takes the listings from r/mechmarket and compacts them into an orgainzed and clean browsing experience, separating listings by flair type and displaying all the details in a neat and intuitive way.

+[img]

+Using the Reddit API, you can link your account to reddit and save your favorite listings as well as comment on them through the site.
+You can even make your own posts without needing to worry about meeting the requirements.

+[img]

+## Tech Stack
+- HTML5
+- Vanilla CSS
+- Node.js
+- Postgres

+## Packages
+- axios
+- bcrypt
+- crypto
+- dotenv
+- ejs
+- express
+- express-js-layouts
+- morgan
+- pg
+- sequelize

+### MVP Goals
+- Site collects newest /r/mechmarket listisngs to display
+- Create Listing model to store listings
+- Display all listings by flair type
+- Display Timestamp (or default images) on homepage
+- Use Reddit API to save, comment, and make posts

+### Stretch Goals